ROLLS-ROYCE SHOOTING BRAKE

 Rolls-Royce Shooting Brake – The briefing

 The renaissance of Rolls-Royce Motor Cars since the purchase of the brand BMW is remarkable.
 The introduction of the Phantom range was responsible for the restoration of a group of unique values.
-The Phantom’s success was followed by the smaller, more contemporary Ghost.
-How could the Rolls-Royce brand DNA be developed for the year 2020, in compliance with the requirements of the High Net Worth Individual (HNWI) customers and possible new user scenarios.
+Phantom was followed by the more contemporary Ghost.
+How could the Rolls-Royce brand DNA be developed for 2020, in compliance with the requirements of the High Net Worth Individual customers?

 -A new visual identity for Rolls-Royce with an evolution of the iconic DNA and the regeneration of the two-tone character

 -The preservation of classical proportions and effortless dynamism, typical of Rolls-Royce, contemporary embodied